How to Create a Rock-Solid Tagline

 If you’re really smart, use those benefits as selling points throughout your site copy, too.
 Don’t harp on about how great your product is – tell people what benefits they receive if they buy what you have to sell.

-So what are the benefits of iced tea?
-Iced tea can:
+So, what are the benefits of iced tea?

-Benefits are the key to better copy, better sales and better business online.
+Benefits are the key to better copy, better content marketing and SEO, and better sales.

-Alright, so you have your mission and you have your benefits.
+Alright, Step #3 of how to write a tagline.
+So, you have your mission and you have your benefits.
 Now you have to add some branding.

 Make your tagline reflect your business image.
 Differentiate yourself from the competition.
 Your business has a personality, so show it.
 Give people a little taste of your business’s brand in your tagline.